BubkisLord/Fyrenest/README.md

 Glass Cannon -> You die in 1 hit, but one-shot everything. (nail damage is set to 6000) Wealthy Amulet -> gives 10 geo per hit, but costs 100 geo to heal. can be used with sly deal Opportunistic Defeat -> Get geo and soul when hit.
-Spell Soul -> Makes spells BIG. (can be used with ) Slowtime -> Slows down time. (self explanatory) Speedtime -> Speeds up time. (self explanatory)
+Spell Soul -> Makes spells BIG. (can be used with shaman stone, for even more destructive results. (don't wear with shaman amp from transcendance bc it is not tested and may go bad..))
+Slowtime -> Slows down time. (self explanatory) Speedtime -> Speeds up time. (self explanatory)
 Soul Switch -> Takes health periodically, and gives u soul back. (for spell based builds)